Darwin Blanch: Junior career

-In August, Blanch won the USTA U-16 title as a fourteen-year-old.
+In August 2022, Blanch won the USTA U-16 title as a fourteen-year-old.

-Playing in the Boys' Singles at the 2023 French Open, Blanch defeated junior world No. 1 Rodrigo Pacheco Méndez in straight sets, and compatriot Cooper Williams on his way to the semifinals.
+Playing in the boys' singles category at the 2023 French Open, he defeated junior world No. 1 Rodrigo Pacheco Méndez and compatriot Cooper Williams on his way to the semifinals.
+Later that season, he reached another major junior semifinal in singles at the 2023 Wimbledon.

-At the 2023 Junior Wimbledon, he played Italy's Lorenzo Sciahbasi on the way to a semifinal appearance in singles.
+Blanch had good results on the Junior circuit, maintaining a 71–35 singles win-loss record.
+He reached a junior combined ranking of world No. 4 on 22 January 2024.

-With Maxwell Exsted and Jagger Leach, he was part of the American team which finished third at the 2023 Junior Davis Cup.
+Blanch was part of the American team which finished third at the 2023 Junior Davis Cup, with Maxwell Exsted and Jagger Leach.